 If VPN performance is poor, what should I check first?

 First check CPU usage during encryption, verify MTU settings to avoid fragmentation, ensure you’re using the most efficient protocol for your network, and confirm there are no bottlenecks in your internet connection.
+TLS-auth is external in this setup: 2026

 Is it safer to use a commercial VPN provider with EdgeRouter X?